JUSTSAIF/PUBG-MOBILE-SPAM/README.md

 - PHP
 - JS, Jquery , Ajax
 - Css, Bootstrap
 - !
-Maybe You Can Use PHP Desktop App , And Install App on Local ^_^ .
+Maybe You Can Use PHP Desktop App , And Install This Project on Local ^_^ .

 ![program pic1](https://cdn.discordapp.com/attachments/701291550516314173/748974633650225252/Untitled.png)